pytest-dev/pytest/CONTRIBUTING.rst

   even add more commits to it later on.

 The primary development platform for pytest is BitBucket.
-You can find all the issues there and submit pull requests.
-There is, however, a `GitHub mirror <https://github.com/hpk42/pytest/>`__ available, too, although it only allows for submitting pull requests.
-For a GitHub contribution guide look :ref:`below <contribution-using-git>`.
+You can find all the issues there and submit your pull requests.

-1. Fork the `pytest bitbucket repository <https://bitbucket.org/hpk42/pytest>`__.
+1. Fork the
+   `pytest BitBucket repository <https://bitbucket.org/hpk42/pytest>`__.
 It's fine to use ``pytest`` as your fork repository name because it will live under your user.

 .. _virtualenvactivate: